 6. DGP/27 agreed to the following revision to the Technical Instructions:

-5;1.2.3.1.2 The transport index for each overpack or freight container must be determined as either the sum of the transport indices of all the packages contained, or by direct measurement of radiation level, except in the case of non-rigid overpacks for which the transport index must be determined only as the sum of the transport indices of all the packages.
+5;1.2.3.1.2 The transport index for each overpack or freight container must be determined as the sum of the transport indices of all the packages contained therein.
+However, for a rigid overpack, or a freight container from one single shipper, the shipper may determine the transport index by direct measurement of dose rate.
+The transport index for a non-rigid overpack must be determined only as the sum of the transport indices of all the packages within the overpack.

 Marking requirements for radioactive material